-The recommended dosage is 25 mg twice daily of elemental zinc in children under 5 years of age, 75 mg/day (if body weight < 50 kg) or 150 mg/day (if body weight >50 kg) in three divided doses in children over 5 years of age (3, 92, 94).
+The recommended dosage is 25 mg twice daily of elemental zinc in children younger than 5 years of age, 75 mg/day (if body weight <50 kg) or 150 mg/day (if body weight >50 kg) in 3 divided doses in children older than 5 years of age (3,92,94).
 Zinc should not be taken with food because it interferes with its absorption, and dietary copper restriction is not recommended because zinc blocks copper absorption from the intestinal track (Table 5).

-Treatment strategy
+Treatment Strategy

 Treatment should be individually tailored to the clinical condition of the child defined by the type and severity of organ involvement.
-A clinically relevant limitation in the longterm use of D-penicillamine is the occurrence of severe adverse events.
+A clinically relevant limitation in the long-term use of D-penicillamine is the occurrence of severe adverse events.
 Lack of adherence and underdosage are the main risk factors for an unfavorable clinical course.
 To improve adherence to the life-long therapy, the treatment scheme should be as simple as possible.

-Paediatric hepatologists vary in the approaches they use in the care for children with WD (100).
-In asymptomatic children or children with only mild liver symptoms, all available treatments have proven effective (28, 86, 90, 92-94).
-In symptomatic WD patients, current guidelines favor the use of chelating agents (D-penicillamine, trientine) as first line therapy (3, 4).
+Pediatric hepatologists vary in the approaches they use in the care for children with WD (100).
+In asymptomatic children or children with only mild liver symptoms, all available treatments have proven effective (28,86,90,92-94).
+In symptomatic patients with WD, current guidelines favor the use of chelating agents (D-penicillamine, trientine) as first-line therapy (3,4).

-A sequential treatment in WD could be proposed based on the hypothesis that after a treatment phase with the more effective chelating agents, smaller dosage or alternative treatment with zinc in de-coppered patients might be sufficient to upkeep copper homeostasis.
-However, only very limited data are available to decide when and under which conditions a patient can be switched to zinc maintenance therapy and vice versa.
+A sequential treatment in WD could be proposed based on the hypothesis that after a treatment phase with the more effective chelating agents, smaller dosage or alternative treatment with zinc in de-coppered patients may be sufficient to upkeep copper homeostasis.
+However, only limited data are available to decide when and under which conditions a patient can be switched to zinc maintenance therapy and vice versa.

-Combination therapy using zinc in conjunction with a chelating agent (administered at widely spaced intervals during the day to avoid interference- and given one hour before or two hours after meals) has a theoretical basis in both blocking copper uptake and eliminating excess copper, and thus might be synergistic effect.
-Reports have been limited to patients who present with decompensated chronic liver disease, and suggest a favorable outcome for combination therapy with D-penicillamine and zinc (8, 76) or with trientine and zinc (79, 101).
-Recommendations of the ESPGHAN Hepatology Committee are shown in table 1.
-INDICATIONS FOR LIVER TRANSPLANTATION IN CHILDREN WITH WD
+Combination therapy using zinc in conjunction with a chelating agent (administered at widely spaced intervals during the day to avoid interference and given 1 hour before or 2 hours after meals) has a theoretical basis in both blocking copper uptake and eliminating excess copper, and thus may be synergistic effect.
+Reports have been limited to patients who present with decompensated chronic liver disease, and suggest a favorable outcome for combination therapy with D-penicillamine and zinc (8,76) or with trientine and zinc (79,101).
+Recommendations of the ESPGHAN Hepatology Committee are shown in Table 1.